GoogleCloudPlatform/community/tutorials/visualizing-metrics-with-grafana/index.md

 ### Install Grafana

+1. Initialize local Helm repository, you can skip this step if you have helm already set up:

+        helm init

-1. Update the local Helm repository:
+2. Update the local Helm repository:

         helm repo update

-2. Download Grafana:
+3. Download Grafana:

         helm fetch stable/grafana --untar

-3. Create a namespace dedicated to Grafana:
+4. Create a namespace dedicated to Grafana:

         kubectl create ns $MONITORING_NS

-4. Use the Helm chart to create the `.yaml` file:
+5. Use the Helm chart to create the `.yaml` file:

         helm template grafana --namespace $MONITORING_NS --name grafana > $WORKDIR/grafana.yaml

-5. Deploy Grafana using the file:
+6. Deploy Grafana using the file:

         kubectl apply -f $WORKDIR/grafana.yaml -n $MONITORING_NS

-6. Verify the installation:
+7. Verify the installation:

         kubectl get pods -n $MONITORING_NS

     The output should be similar to this:

         NAME                      READY   STATUS    RESTARTS   AGE